enatsek/Debian-Ubuntu/ansible.md

 </summary>

 ---
-### 3.1.
-Command based inventory
-It is possible to use a different inventory for each ansible or ansible-playbook command:
+You can specify a custom inventory file for individual commands:

 ```
 ansible all –i /path/to/inventory –m ping
 ```

-### 3.2.
-To use a different ssh port
+To use a non-standard SSH port:

 ```
 host1.example.com:50822
 ```

-### 3.3.
-Using ranges in host file names
+Using ranges in hostnames:

 ```
 host[1:3].example.com
 host[a:d][a:z].example.com
 ```

-### 3.4.
-Using options for user name, ssh port, ssh private key
+Setting connection parameters per host:

 ```
 alpha.example.com ansible_user=bob ansible_port=50022
 bravo.example.com ansible_user=mary ansible_ssh_private_key_file=/path/to/mary.key